vext01/passout/README.md

 environment's system tray.
 Right click the icon and select a password name to have the password placed in the system clipboard.

+When using the system tray, passwords can be organised into groups which appear as sub-menus.
+To achieve this, use double underscore in your password name to indicate groups.
+E.g. a password called `mail__gmail` will put a `gmail` password into a `mail` sub-menu.
+Groups can be nested arbitrarily deep.

 If someone knows how to integrate with gdm/kdm, please send a pull request.

 ## Tests